caro401/public-notes/_notes/Tailwind components.md

 - [tailwind kit](https://www.tailwind-kit.com/)
 - [flowbite](https://flowbite.com/) has some freely available components.
 - [Daisy UI](https://daisyui.com/) is on top of Tailwind and writes its own classes, but some of the designs and theming ideas are useful
+- [Tailwind toolbox](https://github.com/tailwindtoolbox/Rainblur-Landing-Page) has some example pages for more bits of tailwind in context